Social Security Administration (SSA) Annual Data for

 The Social Security Administration ﴾SSA﴿ used a variety of tools and data warehouses throughout the period covered by this dataset (1985 to 2009).
 In general, SSA personnel enter individual case information into our case processing applications and tools.

-Field C: Pending, indicates the number of all cases at the hearing level pending (awaiting a decision) at the end of each fiscal year.
+Pending: The number of all cases at the hearing level pending (awaiting a decision) at the end of each fiscal year.